pulumi/docs/tour/programs-functions.md

 ### 'Capturing' modules in a JavaScript function.

-While capturing of most JavaScript values works by serializing the entire object graph to produce a representation which can then be rehydated into a replica instance, the process works differently when dealing with a JavaScript module.
+Capturing of most JavaScript values normally works by serializing the entire object graph to produce a representation which can then be rehydated into a replica instance.
+However, this process works differently when the value being dealt with is a JavaScript module.
 For example, consider the following code:

 ```ts
 import * as fs from "fs";